nre-learning/nrelabs-curriculum/lessons/git-version-control/stage5/guide.md

 <div style="text-align:center;margin-top:30px;"><img style="max-width: 70%;" class="full" src="https://raw.githubusercontent.com/nre-learning/nrelabs-curriculum/git-stage-5/lessons/git-version-control/stage5/images/initechrepo.png"></div>

 Let's say we want to change the autonomous system number in one of Initech's network configuration files.
-The difference here is that not only to we need to make a change to a remote repository, the `initech/network-configs` repository doesn't even belong to us; we are not permitted to simply push commits directly to the repository.
+We learned how to make a change to a remote repository in the last chapter.
+However, the difference here is that we don't have direct "write" access to the `initech/network-configs` repository; we are not permitted to simply push commits directly to the repository like we did before.
 This is where the "Fork and Pull" workflow comes in handy.

 Click the "fork" button in the top right of the `initech/network-configs` repository.
 This will bring up a form: